-311 History and Archaeology of Ancient Israel.\ A study of the history of ancient Israel from the patriarchs through Ezra in the context of recent research on this topic.
+311 History and Archaeology of Ancient Israel (3).
+F. A study of the history of ancient Israel from the patriarchs through Ezra in the context of recent research on this topic.
 This course will consider the sources for reconstructing the history of Israel, including the Old Testament, Ancient Near Eastern literary remains, and archaeological evidence, as well as appropriate methods for interpreting these sources.
 Prerequisite: a biblical core course.
-Not offered 1995-96.
+Mr. R. Whitekettle.

-313 Current Issues in Old Testament Studies.
+313 Current Issues in Old Testament Studies (3).
 An examination of a selected topic at the forefront of contemporary Old Testament studies.
 Prerequisite: a biblical core course.
-Not offered 1995-96.
+Not offered 1996-97.

-321 The Intertestamental Period.\ S. A study of the history, literature, and theological developments of Judaism from the return from exile through the time of Christ, as a background for understanding the New Testament.
+321 The Intertestamental Period (3).
+A study of the history, literature, and theological developments of Judaism from the return from exile through the time of Christ, as a background for understanding the New Testament.
 Literature studied will include the Apocrypha and Dead Sea Scrolls.
 Prerequisite: a biblical core course.
-Mr. K. Pomykala.
+Not offered 1996-97.